He whakaneke a te hapori o Te Hāpua ki tētahi ara haumaru

 He Pā Mataora

-Learning to live with the Living Pā He Pā Mataora will seize the rare opportunity afforded in the lead-up to the opening of Te Herenga Waka Victoria University of Wellington’s Living Pā building to explore the needs and challenges of moving an entire marae community into more climate adaptive and resilient practices.
-Our research will delve into...
+Learning to live with the Living Pā He Pā Mataora seized the rare opportunity afforded in the lead-up to the opening of Te Herenga Waka Victoria University of Wellington’s Living Pā building to explore the needs and challenges of moving an entire marae community into more climate adaptive and resilient practices.
+Our research explored four interrelated pātaka...
 Read more »...

 Infrastructure disruption from coastal flooding

-National assessment of critical infrastructure network service disruption from future coastal flooding Climate-resilient infrastructure networks are essential for New Zealand’s long-term social and economic well-being.
+National assessment of critical infrastructure network service disruption from future coastal flooding Climate-resilient infrastructure networks are essential for New Zealand’s long-term social and economic wellbeing.
 With rising sea levels New Zealand’s infrastructure becomes more exposed to coastal flooding.
 Previous research estimates that just 10cm of sea-level rise will expose an additional 130km of road, 360km...
 Read more »...

 Supporting community wellbeing when water is scarce